Qualifying for Google Partner status

 Learn more about getting certified and how to affiliate an individual profile with a company profile.

-Having an active and healthy book of business lets us know that your agency will stand the test of time.
+Having an active and healthy book of business lets us know that your company will stand the test of time.
 We’ll check your AdWords manager account for several indicators of business health, including the following:

 - At least US$10,000 (or local currency equivalent) in total AdWords spend over the last 90 calendar days.